phuocng/html-dom/posts/create-a-range-slider.md

 ```

 It's supported in modern browsers, IE 10 and later.
 But there're some limitations such as:

 * You can't customize the knob
-* At the time of writing this, the vertical-oriented slider [isn't supported](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range#Browser_compatibility)
-in all modern browsers
+* At the time of writing this, the vertical-oriented slider [isn't supported](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range#Browser_compatibility) in all modern browsers

 Jump to the next section if you want to have a customizable slider.

-*Tip*
+{% callout %}
+### Tip

 Using the similar technique mentioned in this [post](/check-if-the-native-date-input-is-supported), we can check if the `range` input is supported or not: